aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-8-release-notes/_index.md

 [IChartDataWorkbook.CalulateFormulas](https://apireference.aspose.com/slides/net/aspose.slides.charts/ichartdataworkbook/methods/calculateformulas) and [ChartDataWorkbook.CalulateFormulas](https://apireference.aspose.com/slides/net/aspose.slides.charts/chartdataworkbook/methods/calculateformulas) methods have been added.
 With these methods, you can perform calculations with explicit formulas within a workbook.
 The operation is executed in two steps:

-- Check for unsupported formulas within the entire workbook: If unsupported formulas are found, CellUnsupportedDataException will be thrown and values will not be updated.
+- **Check for unsupported formulas within the entire workbook:** If unsupported formulas are found, CellUnsupportedDataException will be thrown—and values will not be updated.
-- Formula calculations and updating: If unsupported formulas are not found, the formulas will be calculated for the workbook and cells values will be updated.
+- **Formula calculations and updating:** If unsupported formulas are not found, the formulas will be calculated for the workbook—and cells values will be updated.

 Cells and their formulas **no** longer reset when new values are set.
-Value too are **no** longer recalculated when new formulas are set.
+Values too are **no** longer recalculated when new formulas are set.